 See our example below.

-If you click the gear icon where it says “More”, you have the option to Publish Now, get tips for acquiring customers, or change the site language.
+Below the photos menu there is a little gear icon that says ‘More’.
+If you click the icon, you have the option to Publish Now, get tips for acquiring customers, or change the site language.

 Review the information one more time for accuracy and if you are satisfied with what you see, click the ‘Publish’ button at the top right.